• Skip to primary navigation

 -The vinegar is a GMO-free white vinegar from a cane source.
 Cane vinegar is made from sugar cane but has no residual sugar so it's AIP compliant.

-Get it from the Pederson's Website
+Store Locator Get it from the Pederson’s Website Get it from Amazon

 The Original No Sugar Added Hickory Smoked Uncured Bacon